RhinoSecurityLabs/little-stitch/README.md

 Peaches turnips come in many variations and typically do 2%-10% damage when thrown.
 The Stitch Face Turnip is unique however, it is one of the two rarest turnips in the game with only a 1.711% chance of appearing with each pull.
-What puts it appart from the other turnips isn't it's rarety however, it's the punch it packs, at 34% damage making it the most powerfull item that is legal in turnament play.
+What puts it appart from the other turnips isn't it's rarety however, it's the punch it packs at 34% damage, making it the most powerfull item that is legal in turnament play.

 Turnip Tip: after you throw it and it hit's your opponant try recatching it by jumping and pressing Z when the turnip bounces back and passess through peaches body onscreen.